iancanderson/mondeal/README.md

 - Forced Deal
 - Debt Collector
 - Sly Deal said "no one has properties to steal" when they did.
+- Remove ability to cancel out of a forced deal.
+Game gets stuck otherwise

 ## TODO